zohayb23/pvtr-github-repo/README.md

 3. Build the Docker Image: `make docker build`
 4. Run the Docker Image: `make docker run`
 5. Review the output in the directory you've specified in your config file

-> [NOTE!]
-> The Dockerfile does not currenly provide a prettified output.
-> Review the `.log` file to see the simplest results info.